|

 but showed up just the same.

-It’s a spider,
+Its a spider,

 black and hairy